bencagri/hmvc/README.md

-# SAMPLE-TASK
+# HMVC Framework Sample

-This is a sample application v2 for Try Catch
+This is a sample application.
+Dont use in production.

-## Changelog
+## v2.0 Changelog

 * HMVC modular system is implemented
 * Any library,helper,model and config can be used separately inside any module.